All Episodes

 They are meant to be tied to the Republican victory, folks.

-I don't know if it's a papal decree or whatever official papal pronouncement statements are, but the link at the Drudge Report says let's see, here it is.
+I don't know if it's a papal decree or whatever official papal pronouncement statements are, but the link at the Drudge Report says, let's see, here it is.

-Pope Colen, all dogs go to heaven.
+Pope, colon, all dogs go to heaven.

-Right, there it is on the drug.
+Right there it is on the drudge.

-We sent Liberty, the time traveling talking horse, with a whole bunch of books.
+We sent Liberty, the time-traveling talking horse, with a whole bunch of books.

-The latest book, Rush Revere and the American Revolution, to a U.S. Marine Corps Reserve Program collecting unwrapped toys for Toys for Tots.
+The latest book, Rush Revere, and the American Revolution, to a U.S. Marine Corps Reserve program collecting unwrapped toys for Toys for Tots.

 Liberty delivered a whole bunch of books to the Toys for Tots program today.